imgly/background-removal-js/README.md

 @imgly/background-removal is ideal for developers and projects that require efficient and cost-effective background removal directly in the browser.
 It caters to a wide range of use cases, including but not limited to:

-- _E-commerce applications_ that need to remove backgrounds from product images in real-time.
+- _E-commerce applications_ that need to remove backgrounds from product images in real time.

 - _Image editing applications_ that require background removal capabilities for enhancing user experience.